Emerson, Lake & Palmer in Concert

 Emerson, Lake and Palmer in Concert (also known as simply In Concert) is a live album by Emerson, Lake & Palmer (ELP), recorded at their 26 August 1977 show at the Olympic Stadium, Montreal, Quebec, Canada which is featured on the album cover.
 It was released by Atlantic Records in November 1979, following ELP's breakup.
 It was later re-released and repackaged as Works Live in 1993.
-Some of the tracks were not from the Montreal concert, but from other concerts during their 1977–1978 tour, such as "Peter Gunn" and "Tiger in a Spotlight".
+Some of the tracks were not from the Montreal concert.
+"Peter Gunn", "Tiger in a Spotlight" and "The Enemy God" were recorded in Wheeling, WV, in November 1977.

 "Peter Gunn" was nominated for Best Rock Instrumental Performance at the 23rd Annual Grammy Awards.

 Content

 Similar to most live albums, In Concert showcased fan favourites of previously released material.
 However, "Peter Gunn", ELP's take on the classic TV theme song, was never released on any of their other albums (a slightly edited version of this live recording was included on the 1980 The Best of Emerson, Lake & Palmer compilation and released as a single in some countries).
 ELP frequently opened with this song on the Works Volume 2 tour.

 The band hired a 70-piece orchestra for some concerts of this tour but eventually had to dismiss the orchestra due to budget constraints that almost bankrupted the group.
 On the original release, the orchestra performs on "C'est la Vie", "Knife-Edge", Keith Emerson's piano concerto, and "Pictures at an Exhibition".
 Works Live adds four other songs performed with the orchestra: "Fanfare for the Common Man", "Abaddon's Bolero", "Closer to Believing", and "Tank".